klaytn/klaytn-docs/docs/references/sdk/web3-js.md

 node read.js
 ```

-If the transaction was succesful, you'll see the block number and user’s KLAY balance logged in your terminal.
+If the transaction was successful, you'll see the block number and user’s KLAY balance logged in your terminal.

 ## Sending transaction to the blockchain